North America

 Root’s Old Mill Flea Market in Manheim

-Root’s Old Mill Flea Market is another one of great flea markets in Pennsylvania found in Lancaster County.
+Root’s Old Mill Flea Market is another one of the great flea markets in Pennsylvania found in Lancaster County.
 The story of this market begins with local farmers gathering around this historic feed mill to sell and buy grains.
-In 1983, the vendors started coming here and then began selling their merchandise.
+In 1983, the vendors started coming here and then selling their merchandise.
 Hence, that is how this flea market came about, attracting the local community.

 Rice’s Market located in Bucks County

 Similar to Root’s Old Mill Flea Market, Rice’s Market started out as a location where farmers brought their goods to be sold there.
 Over the years, there were additions of indoor and outdoor vendor spots, attracting thousands of eager shoppers per week.
-It is good to know that currently Rice’s Market is the largest and oldest outdoor market in Bucks County.
-The is why many people from Pennsylvania come here to find unique items and have a wonderful shopping experience.
+It is good to know that currently, Rice’s Market is the largest and oldest outdoor market in Bucks County.
+This is why many people from Pennsylvania come here to find unique items and have a wonderful shopping experience.

 Adamstown Antique Mall in Northern Lancaster County